 Class of 2021: Chris Blanton, Amie Finney, Lori LaVel, Matt Horn, Kathy Morgan, Frank Wagner, Margaret Wade, David Wilson

 Class of 2020: Stacey Dendy, Kevin Divins, Ginger Hudson, Patrick McDonnell, Mary Millet, Debbie Powers, Richard Reynolds, and Amy Thompson

-Class of 2019: Jim Morse, Frederick Helm, Emily Gilchrist, Nancy Updegrave, Minor Weisiger, Chelsea Russell, Mary Warthen, and Dan Ream
+Class of 2019: Frederick Helm, Emily Gilchrist, Nancy Updegrave, Kate Nash, Minor Weisiger, Mary Warthen, Becky White, and Treva Thomas

 The Deacon Ministry at Second Presbyterian is an active ministry that reaches out to connect and care for our church members.
 Twenty-four individuals serve as dedicated deacons.
 Along with the pastoral staff, they provide pastoral care, and they help members connect with the church through various social activities.